omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 Once the exit period is over, an exit can be processed to release the funds on the root chain.
 An end user can perform this action, or the operator can do it for everyone.

-Be aware that in-flight exit is only enqueued to PlasmFramework when there exists an piggyback of the token.
-In other words, if an in-flight exit end up nobody piggyback with certain token, eg. ETH, then user cannot find the exit inside the priority queue for ETH.
+Be aware that in-flight exit is only put on a token's exit queue if a piggyback of that token exists.
+In other words, if an in-flight exit ends up with no piggybacks of a certain token, eg. ETH, then user will not find the exit on the priority queue for ETH.
 Please make sure piggyback step is done before process exit.

 To process a in-flight exit:
 1. (Optional) Obtain your `exitId` by `getInFlightExitId` helper function of the `PaymentExitGame`, see doc: [here](https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/docs/contracts/PaymentExitGame.md#getinflightexitid)